If I Can Work From Home, Can My Employer Force Me to Return to Work Under the Governor’s Executive Order?

 During these continued uncertain times, you need a strong team in your corner to fight for your rights.
 Halunen Law is committed to ensuring that your employment rights are protected.
 Contact Halunen Law to speak with an experienced employment law attorney today.

-Halunen Law employment law attorney Amanda Crain brings a perceptive approach, proven record, and steadfast dedication that serve her clients well.
-She has been selected into Minnesota Super Lawyers Rising Stars, an elite group of only 2.5% of Minnesota attorneys under the age of 40, consistently since 2014.
+Halunen Law employment law attorney Blaine Balow brings a perceptive approach, proven record, and steadfast dedication that serve his clients well.
+He has been selected into Minnesota Super Lawyers Rising Stars, an elite group of only 2.5% of Minnesota attorneys under the age of 40, consistently since 2019.